Erland366/supertrainer/README.md

 ## Key Features

-- **Unified Interface**: Train, infer, and benchmark different model types using a consistent interface.
+- **Unified Interface**: Train, infer, and benchmark different model type_hinting using a consistent interface.
 - **Configurability**: Easily switch between models, datasets, and training/inference settings using YAML configs.
-- **Extensibility**: Add new model types, inference engines, or metrics with minimal changes to existing code.
+- **Extensibility**: Add new model type_hinting, inference engines, or metrics with minimal changes to existing code.
 - **Reproducibility**: Experiments can be easily reproduced by sharing configuration files.
 - **Performance Optimization**: Support for various inference engines allows for optimized deployment.